Audie Murphy: Texas Army National Guard

 At the end of World War II, the 36th Infantry Division reverted to state control as part of the Texas Army National Guard, and Murphy's friends, Major General H. Miller Ainsworth and Brigadier General Carl L. Phinney, were the 36th's commander and deputy commander respectively.
-After 25 June 1950 commencement of the Korean War, Murphy began a second military career and was commissioned as a captain in the 36th Infantry Division of the Texas Army National Guard.
+After the 25 June 1950 commencement of the Korean War, Murphy began a second military career and was commissioned as a captain in the 36th Infantry Division of the Texas Army National Guard.
 He drilled new recruits in the summer training camps, and granted the Guard permission to use his name and image in recruiting materials.
 Although he wanted to join the fighting and juggled training activities with his film career, the 36th Infantry Division was never sent to Korea.

 At his request, he transferred to inactive status on 1 October 1951 because of his film commitments with MGM Studios, and returned to active status in 1955.
 Murphy was promoted to the rank of major by the Texas Army National Guard in 1956 and returned to inactive status in 1957.
 In 1969, his official separation from the Guard transferred him to the United States Army Reserve.
 He remained with the USAR until his transfer to the Retired Reserve later in 1969.

 Film career

 During an acting career spanning from 1948 to 1969, Murphy made more than 40 feature films and one television series.
 When actor and producer James Cagney saw the 16 July 1945 issue of Life magazine depicting Murphy as the "most decorated soldier", he brought him to Hollywood.
 Cagney and his brother William signed him as a contract player for their production company and gave him training in acting, voice and dance.
 They never cast Murphy in a movie and a personal disagreement ended the association in 1947.
-Murphy later worked with acting coach Estelle Harman, and honed his diction by reciting dialogue from William Shakespeare and William Saroyan.
+Murphy later worked with acting coach Estelle Harman and honed his diction by reciting dialogue from William Shakespeare and William Saroyan.